Utusan Malaysia is the worst paper in the country. Its a threat to national security.

 The party’s constitution states that a Youth leader or members in the Youth wing should not exceed the age of 40.
 When they reach their 41st birthday, they need to vacate their positions in the Youth wing

-It seems that a Youth representative to CWC, T Mohan (who stood for Batu Caves state seat) will be asked to run the wing until next year’s party elections.
+It seems that a MIC Youth representative to CWC, T Mohan (who stood for Batu Caves state seat) will be asked to run the wing until next year’s party elections.

-However, is not willing to let go of his position yet.
+However, Vigneswaran is not willing to let go of his position yet.
 He argues that the leaders can hold on to their positions until the end of their elected term in 2009.
-He says that CWC made this allowance in 2006 because more than half of the national youth council members were affected by the ruling that they should resign upon reaching 41 years old.
+He says that MIC CWC made this allowance in 2006 because more than half of the national youth council members were affected by the ruling that they should resign upon reaching 41 years old.
 He further said that the age limit ruling was enforced before 2002, because at that time, the Youth leader was appointed by the president instead of being chosen via party elections.

-is planning to seek legal opinion (isn’t he a lawyer as well?) on a clause in the party constitution which appears to be open to interpretation.
+Vigneswaran is planning to seek legal opinion (isn’t he a lawyer as well?) on a clause in the party constitution which appears to be open to interpretation.
 Once this is done, he will present it to the central working committee (CWC), the party’s decision-making body to review the decision.

 There are some interesting questions here: